bbaga/github-scheduled-reminder-app/docs/sources.md

 ```

 ### Author-filter
-This filter will remove the PRs and Issues that are not authored by one of the included authors.
+This filter will remove the PRs and Issues that are not authored by one of the included authors
+or exclude PRs and Issues that are authored by one of the excluded authors.

+Do not use both the include and exclude.

+If and author exist in both lists the include will check first and include the author.

 ```yaml
 filters: